The Best Ways To Relieve Sciatica Nerve Back Ache At Home With Home Remedies

 Both ice packs and heat can be used to ease the pain of sciatica and help you function better.

 Another way to apply cold to a painful area is an ice massage.
 Freeze water in a paper cup and then tear away the top half of the cup.
 Using a circular motion, massage the lower back with the ice.
 Cover an area about six inches in diameter, and keep the cup moving to prevent frostbite.
-Avoid the bony part of the spine.
-Massage for no more than 10 minutes and wait at least an hour between massages.

 It's okay to try some gentle stretches between ice applications, though better to wait about half an hour for the area to warm.
 Three to five applications per day may help relieve some of the pain.